-Use these resources to deepen your prayer life
+Resources to deepen your prayer life

-"God speaks in the silence of the heart and we listen," Mother Teresa tells us in this 1.5 minute video, "Beginning of Holiness:"
+"God speaks in the silence of the heart and we listen,"

 "The parish is the presence of the Church in a given territory, an environment for hearing God's word, for growth in the Christian life, for dialogue, proclamation, charitable outreach, worship, and celebration."